 Breadfruit is an extremely popular tropical fruit that is gaining some traction in the rest of the world.
 Beloved as both a fresh, sweet treat and as a cooked, succulent staple, breadfruit is at the top of the culinary ladder in many countries.
-But not all breadfruits are created equal.
+Not all breadfruits are created equal, however.
 One of the major divides is between seeded and seedless varieties.
 Keep reading to learn more about seedless vs. seeded breadfruit varieties.

 Seedless Vs. Seeded Breadfruit

-Seedless breadfruits have an oblong hollow core where their seeds would normally be found.
-Sometimes, this hollow core contains hairs and small, flat, undeveloped seeds measuring no more than ? inch (3 mm.) in length.
+Seedless breadfruits have an oblong, hollow core where their seeds would normally be found.
+Sometimes, this hollow core contains hairs and small, flat, undeveloped seeds measuring no more than a tenth of an inch (3 mm.) in length.
 These seeds are sterile.

 Seedless and Seeded Breadfruit Varieties

 Some seeded varieties have an abundance of seeds, while some have only a few.
 Even fruits that are considered seedless may have a smattering of seeds in various stages of development.
 Also, some types of breadfruit that are considered the same may have both seeded and seedless varieties.
-Because of this, there is often not a clear division between seeded and seedless varieties of breadfruit.
+It is because of this, there is often not a clear division between seeded and seedless varieties of breadfruit.

 Here are a few popular varieties of both seeded and seedless breadfruit trees: